kunihir0/WattMaster/README.md

 1. Install [TrollStore](https://github.com/opa334/TrollStore) on your device.
 2. Install [TrollFools](https://github.com/Lessica/TrollFools) with TrollStore.
 3. Download the latest `.deb` file from our [Releases](../../releases) page.
-4. Open TrollFools then Select TikTok
+4. Open TrollFools then Select Wattpad
-5. Inject our .deb packge into tiktok
+5. Inject our .deb packge into Wattpad
 6. profit

 ## Compatibility